reactjs/react.dev/src/content/blog/2022/06/15/react-labs-what-we-have-been-working-on-june-2022.md

 ## Asset Loading {/*asset-loading*/}

 Currently, assets like scripts, external styles, fonts, and images are typically preloaded and loaded using external systems.
-This can make it tricky to coordinate across new environments like streaming, server components, and more.
+This can make it tricky to coordinate across new environments like streaming, Server Components, and more.
 We’re looking at adding APIs to preload and load deduplicated external assets through React APIs that work in all React environments.

 We’re also looking at having these support Suspense so you can have images, CSS, and fonts that block display until they’re loaded but don’t block streaming and concurrent rendering.
 This can help avoid [“popcorning“](https://twitter.com/sebmarkbage/status/1516852731251724293) as the visuals pop and layout shifts.